-Forced displacement is a major contemporary global challenge.
-It demands responses based on enhanced understanding of its complex and multifaceted causes and consequences.
-This interdisciplinary PhD program addresses the contemporary issues of asylum-seeking and enforced migration across the areas of law, health, culture, education, creative arts, history, social policy, housing, social sustainability, community wellbeing and mental health.
+Forced displacement is a major contemporary global challenge demanding responses based on enhanced understanding of its complex and multifaceted causes and consequences.
+This interdisciplinary program addresses the contemporary issues of asylum-seeking and enforced migration across the areas of law, health, culture, education, creative arts, history, social policy, housing, social sustainability, community wellbeing and mental health.
 It includes advanced research training informed by a range of disciplinary, theoretical and philosophical perspectives.
 Ethics and research methods will be key components of the program, as will approaches for communicating research to diverse audiences across and beyond the academy.

-A suite of focussed study circles will allow students to extend their knowledge in specialist areas.
-Students will be supported to build networks across the University and with relevant external organisations and to develop their research in reference to current real world challenges.
+Students will be supported to build networks across the University and with relevant external organisations and to develop their research in reference to current real-world challenges.
 The program will enrich the PhD experience by creating a strong cohort and intellectual community that assists students in developing their post-doctoral pathways.

-Program activities will comprise a mix of required and optional seminars, student presentations and skills workshops with a commitment of approximately 2 hours every 2-3 weeks during each academic semester.
+Program activities for 2018 will commence early in Semester 1 and comprise a mix of required and optional masterclasses, seminars, student presentations, study circles and skills workshops with a commitment of approximately 2 hours every 2-3 weeks during each academic semester.

 - For further information please contact:

 - If you are not a current student at the University of Melbourne and would like information about how to apply to become a PhD candidate at the University, please visit the Future Students website.